CodeSeoul/event_member_management_backend/CONTRIBUTING.md

    - [Windows](https://docs.docker.com/docker-for-windows/install/)
    - [Mac](https://docs.docker.com/docker-for-mac/install/)
    - [Linux](https://docs.docker.com/engine/install/#server)
-3. Run `./gradlew composeUp`
+3. Run `docker-compose up -d` to run the database and admin UI in the background.
-   - This creates and runs a PostgreSQL server and an Adminer web UI in containers via docker-compose.yml
+   - You can access the DB UI at [http://localhost:8000/](http://localhost:8000/)
-4. Run `./gradlew bootRun` to build the project
+4. Run `./gradlew bootRun --args='--spring.profiles.active=local'` to build the project and run the profile with the `local profile`.
    - Note that this will automatically load some data into the database.
+You'll want to clean the database between runs.
 5. Check the API via [http://localhost:8080/docs](http://localhost:8080/docs) using the Swagger console.

 ### Pull Request Process